+SR-BX-2016-036 Page 3 of 50

 1. Text of the Proposed Rule Change

-(a) NASDAQ BX, Inc. ("Exchange"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 is filing with the Securities and Exchange Commission ("Commission") a proposal to adopt a new equity rule to clearly prohibit disruptive quoting and trading activity on the Exchange, as further described below.
-Further the Exchange proposes to amend Exchange Rules to permit the Exchange to take prompt action to suspend Members or their clients that violate such rule.
+(a) NASDAQ BX, Inc. ("Exchange"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposal to adopt a new options rule to clearly prohibit disruptive quoting and trading activity on the Exchange, as further described below.

 A notice of the proposed rule change for publication in the Federal Register is at Exhibit 1.
 The text of the proposed rule change is at Exhibit 5.

-- (b) Not applicable. - (c) Not applicable.
+- (b) Not applicable.

+- (c) Not applicable.
-2. Procedures of the Self-Regulatory Organization

-The proposed rule change was approved by senior management of the Exchange pursuant to authority delegated by the Board of Directors (the "Board") on July 1, 2015.
+2. Procedures of the Self-Regulatory Organization The proposed rule change was approved by senior management of the Exchange pursuant to authority delegated by the Board of Directors (the "Board") on July 1, 2015.
 Exchange staff will advise the Board of any action taken pursuant to delegated authority.
 No other action is necessary for the filing of the rule change.
+Questions and comments on the proposed rule change may be directed to: